paddyw11/CI-MSP-1-PW/README.md

 [View the live project here](https://)

 Conwy Bike Hub is a site that advertises a fictional bicycle repair shop.
 The shop provides a range of bicycle repair and maintenence services.
 The site is targeted to bicycle owners that require a repair and need a reliable service.
-The workshop has a waiting area allowing customers to relax whilst they wait for their repair.
+The workshop has a waiting area allowing customers to relax whilst they wait for their repair and enjoy free coffee.
 The main USP is the locality to Conwy, a relaible and honest service and affordable pricing.
 The site will be useful for customers to find the range of services available, the prices and where the wqorkshop is located.

 ## Index - Table of Contents
 * [List of Features](#list-of-features)